Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 - other benefits involving financial payments, such as membership services and travel.

 De minimis thresholds There are minimum financial thresholds above which prosecutions can be brought.
-The April 2016 judicial interpretation of the Anti-unfair Competition Law is not comprehensive, but generally increased the minimum thresholds for criminal prosecution regarding graft.
+The April 2016 judicial interpretation is not comprehensive, but generally increased the minimum thresholds for criminal prosecution regarding graft.
 As regards making a bribe, the threshold is generally Rmb30,000 for individuals and Rmb200,000 for corporates.
 The April 2016 judicial interpretation does not refer to the Article 391 entity offence.
 However, the Supreme People's Procuratorate previously set the following thresholds allowing for formal prosecution to be commenced in this regard: Rmb100,000 for individuals and Rmb200,000 for corporates.

 Bribes can be aggregated to meet these thresholds; if small bribes are provided regularly, the monetary thresholds will likely be met eventually.